Communicating Natural Programs to Humans and Machines: Checklist

 \item If you are including theoretical results... \begin{enumerate} \item Did you state the full set of assumptions of all theoretical results? \answerNA{} \item Did you include complete proofs of all theoretical results? \answerNA{} \end{enumerate}

-\item If you ran experiments... \begin{enumerate} \item Did you include the code, data, and instructions needed to reproduce the main experimental results (either in the supplemental material or as a URL)? \answerYes{See supplement, containing both the human experiment and synthesis modeling details and code.} \item Did you specify all the training details (e.g., data splits, hyperparameters, how they were chosen)? \answerYes{See supplement for details on experimental details on synthesis.
-We also release command line data to reproduce all experiments.} \item Did you report error bars (e.g., with respect to the random seed after running experiments multiple times)? \answerNA{We use a fixed random seed and do not batch over the training tasks for all experiments, to minimize variance.} \item Did you include the total amount of compute and the type of resources used (e.g., type of GPUs, internal cluster, or cloud provider)? \answerYes{See supplement for experimental details on synthesis.} \end{enumerate}
+\item If you ran experiments (e.g. for benchmarks)... \begin{enumerate} \item Did you include the code, data, and instructions needed to reproduce the main experimental results (either in the supplemental material or as a URL)? \answerYes{See Supplement} \item Did you specify all the training details (e.g., data splits, hyperparameters, how they were chosen)? \answerYes{See Supplement} \item Did you report error bars (e.g., with respect to the random seed after running experiments multiple times)? \answerNo{Each synthesis study takes 30 hours and is expensive, and we are not expressly claiming results of the form ``our approach is good'' but only providing suggestions on what may/maynot work} \item Did you include the total amount of compute and the type of resources used (e.g., type of GPUs, internal cluster, or cloud provider)? \answerYes{See Supplement} \end{enumerate}

-\item If you are using existing assets (e.g., code, data, models) or curating/releasing new assets... \begin{enumerate} \item If your work uses existing assets, did you cite the creators? \answerYes{} \item Did you mention the license of the assets? \answerNo{Most assets are open source and available online.} \item Did you include any new assets either in the supplemental material or as a URL? \answerYes{We introduced the Language-annotated Abstraction and Reasoning Corpus, which is included as a URL in Sec. \ref{sec-larc}.} \item Did you discuss whether and how consent was obtained from people whose data you're using/curating? \answerYes{All participants gave informed consent.
-See Sec. \ref{sec-larc}; the full experimental framework (including the consent form) is released in the code repository along with the supplement.} \item Did you discuss whether the data you are using/curating contains personally identifiable information or offensive content? \answerYes{This dataset does not include personally identifiable information or offensive content.
-See Sec. \ref{sec-larc}.} \end{enumerate}
+\item If you are using existing assets (e.g., code, data, models) or curating/releasing new assets... \begin{enumerate} \item If your work uses existing assets, did you cite the creators? \answerYes{ARC \cite{chollet2019measure}} \item Did you mention the license of the assets? \answerYes{See Supplement} \item Did you include any new assets either in the supplemental material or as a URL? \answerYes{See Supplement} \item Did you discuss whether and how consent was obtained from people whose data you're using/curating? \answerYes{See Supplement} \item Did you discuss whether the data you are using/curating contains personally identifiable information or offensive content? \answerYes{See Supplement.
+We do not collect personally identifiable or sensitive information} \end{enumerate}